 Recommendations

-Design files, chunks, and aggregated chunk manifests around typical use case patterns
+Design file chunk structure around typical access patterns

 Adopt icechunk